kubernetes/community/contributors/design-proposals/apiserver-count-fix.md

 ## Known Issues

-Each apiserver’s reconciler only cleans up for its own IP.
+Each apiserver’s reconciler only cleans up for it's own IP.
 If a new server is spun up at a new IP, then the old IP in the Endpoints list is only reclaimed if the number of apiservers becomes greater-than or equal to the masterCount.
 For example: